 Iorg said he was not implying that evangelism is the only thing the church should be doing, but it should be the priority.

 "A church must do many more things than evangelism," he said.
 "A church must maintain a robust worship ministry, sound teaching ministry and provide interpersonal and practical ministry to both its members and its community. … But it is my contention it [evangelism] is the priority ministry.
 That does not mean it is the only thing a church -- or any individual believer -- must do.
 But it does mean it is the first thing, the most important thing, the priority thing that must be done."

 Iorg said Southern Baptists are doing many things well, including giving money, sending missionaries, standing up for moral causes, advocating for social justice, writing and printing quality materials, caring for retirees and granting record numbers of seminary degrees.

-Iorg said the apostle Paul taught the priority of evangelism when he told the Corinthians in 1 Corinthians 15:1 & 3 that his own focus was on sharing the Gospel, also underscoring it in 2 Corinthians 5:20: "We plead in Christ's behalf, be reconciled to God."
+Iorg said the Apostle Paul taught the priority of evangelism when he told the Corinthians in I Corinthians 15:1 & 3 that his own focus was on sharing the gospel, also underscoring it in II Corinthians 5:20: "We plead in Christ's behalf, be reconciled to God."